 Do Right Woman - There's no date available for William Bell's (on his lp Soul Of A Bell, Stax 719) but Aretha Franklin's hit (begun 1-24-67 and finished 2-8-67) was most likely first.
 Sandy Posey was actually the earliest to record the song, on 1-20-67, but hers has yet to be released

 Do You Want To Know A Secret - The Beatles recorded their hit on 3-11-63, just ahead of Billy J. Kramer's, done 3-14-63.

 Don't Think Twice, It's Alright - The New World Singers were the first to issue the song as a single (Atlantic 2190), but theirs was recorded after Bob Dylan's.

-Draggin' The Line - Tommy James first issued this in 1970, on Roulette 7093.
-The following year, horns were added and its rerelease (Roulette 7103) became a big hit for him.
+Draggin' The Line - Tommy James first issued this in 1970, as a B-side on Roulette 7093.
+The following year, horns were added to a remix, and its rerelease (Roulette 7103) became a big hit for him.

 Dreamy Eyes - For years I assumed the Youngsters' version (Empire 109) preceded the Four Preps' hitand judging from all the online references to that effect, I wasn't alone.
 According to Youngsters member Charles Everidge, the group learned the song from a Four Preps 45!
 They must have worked quickly though as the Preps' record was cut September 14, 1956 and issued October 29, while the Youngsters' came out in November.
 Of course it's possible they had access to an early, or test, pressing.